Addiction and Compulsion

-Surrender and powerlessness has to do with recognizing this absence of individual control.
+Surrender and powerlessness has to do with recognizing the absence of individual control.
 It has to do with relaxing, softening, melting, dissolving, letting go into an openness that is the opposite of control or will-power—a letting go or relaxing into being this moment, just as it is.
 It is the falling away of all our efforts to escape from or resist the present moment.
 Instead of fighting the addiction, we get curious about it.
 We approach each moment of this unfolding not as an enemy that we must vanquish or a thing that is ruining our life, but as the Beloved.
 We see everything as God.
 Surrender doesn't mean surrendering to the bottle, taking your hands off the steering wheel of your car, being a doormat, staying in an abusive situation, allowing racism or other injustices to continue unchallenged, or not taking appropriate action to fix a problem.
 It means totally entering the present moment, the eternal Now.
 Being this moment.
 Being aware.
 Being present.
 Of course, there is no way not to be the present moment, and there is no one apart from the present moment to enter it, but these words are simply a pointer to a kind of relaxing, opening, dissolving and allowing that must be felt into and discovered much in the same way that we discover how to swim or ride a bicycle.
 No one can really explain to us how to do any of this, but other people can often help us to discover this for ourselves.
 That’s why we have spiritual teachers and sanghas and recovery groups and therapists and so on.
 It’s why we have books and maps and articles like this one.

 The thinking mind always wants to map things out and figure out what causes what.
 It wants a strategy for achieving what it considers to be improvement and success.
 This is a survival function, and in a certain context, it works quite effectively.
 And within that conceptual construction of cause and effect, it certainly seems that psychotherapy, meditation, martial arts training, and various forms of awareness and recovery work all had something to do with bringing about "my" transformation from drunkenness to sobriety.
 But when we look more closely, we can't really find a solid boundary between the darkness and the light, or between "Joan" and the rest of the universe.
 So while it can be functionally useful to have the idea that psychotherapy or a recovery program may be a helpful resource in breaking free of an addiction, the problem comes when we imagine that this solution will always bring about the desired results, or when we believe that there is an executive at the helm who can (or "should") accomplish this task on command or at will, or when we expect perfection or believe our dualistic and simplistic ideas about good and bad, or when we think that one polarity can (or should) triumph permanently over the other, or when we believe that there is any single recipe for transformation that will work for everyone.
 Whenever we believe those kinds of dualistic ideas, it becomes a set up for guilt, shame, blame, frustration, despair or self-righteousness.

 AA believes that alcoholism is a progressive disease that follows an inevitable trajectory.
-They believe that complete, permanent abstinence is the only real solution.
-But the physician-therapist with whom I sobered up in 1973 thought it was possible to drink again in a non-addictive way.
+They believe that complete, permanent abstinence is the only real solution, whereas the physician-therapist with whom I sobered up in 1973 thought it was possible to drink again in a non-addictive way.
 Which is right?
 (The thinking mind always thinks in dualistic, binary divides: either /or—one must be right, the other must be wrong).